heftymouse/heftymouse/README.md

 👀 Feel free to check out my stuff (only the pinned repos, the rest is a waste of time)

-📫 Contact me at heftymouse#2876 on Discord
+📫 Contact me at heftymouse on Discord

 🤔 Fact: Bears eat beets.
 Bears.
 Beets.
 Battlestar Galactica.